 French bass Jean Teitgen made his Royal Opera debut in 2013 as Le Sire de Béthune (Les Vêpres siciliennes).

 Teitgen studied economics in Rouen and singing at the Paris Conservatoire.
 He performs widely for opera companies throughout France, and internationally has sung for La Monnaie, Brussels, the Grand Théâtre de Genève and in Bergen and Dublin.
-Engagements include Ramfis (Aida) in Nice, Fasolt (Das Rheingold) in Dublin, Abimélech (Samson et Dalila) and King (L’Amour des trois oranges) in Geneva, Arkel (Pelléas et Mélisande) and Sparafucile (Rigoletto) in Nancy, Lausanne and Avignon, Raimondo (Lucia di Lammermoor) in Dijon, Collatinus (The Rape of Lucretia) for Angers-Nantes Opéra, High Priest (Enescu’s Oedipe) at La Monnaie, Banquo (Macbeth) and Don Basilio (Il barbiere di Siviglia) in Tours and Nourrabad (Les Pêcheurs de perles) for Opéra national du Rhin.
+Engagements include Ramfis (Aida) in Nice, Fasolt (Das Rheingold) in Dublin, Abimélech (Samson et Dalila) and King (The Love for Three Oranges) in Geneva, Arkel (Pelléas et Mélisande) and Sparafucile (Rigoletto) in Nancy, Lausanne and Avignon, Raimondo (Lucia di Lammermoor) in Dijon, Collatinus (The Rape of Lucretia) for Angers-Nantes Opéra, High Priest (Enescu’s Oedipe) for La Monnaie, Banquo (Macbeth) and Don Basilio (Il barbiere di Siviglia) in Tours and Nourrabad (Les Pêcheurs de perles) for Opéra national du Rhin.

 Teitgen is a prolific recitalist and has appeared in concert with leading ensembles across Europe.